prajnakm/ARITHMETIC-LOGIC-UNIT--ALU/README.md

 This repository mainly contains two Verilog files:

-ALU.v – Main ALU design module
+1.ALU.v – Main ALU design module

-testbench_ALU.v – Testbench for simulation and verification
+2.testbench_ALU.v – Testbench for simulation and verification

 The ALU performs the following operations:

-Addition
+1.Addition

-Subtraction
+2.Subtraction

-Bitwise AND
+3.Bitwise AND

-Bitwise OR
+4.Bitwise OR

-Bitwise NOT
+5.Bitwise NOT

 This project helped in understanding important digital design concepts such as:

-combinational logic circuits
+1.combinational logic circuits

-binary arithmetic operations
+2.binary arithmetic operations

-multiplexer-based operation selection
+3.multiplexer-based operation selection

-Verilog HDL syntax
+4.Verilog HDL syntax

-simulation and debugging using waveforms
+5.simulation and debugging using waveforms

 The design can serve as a beginner-friendly project for students learning FPGA design, Verilog HDL, and computer architecture concepts.
 Since the ALU is a core building block of processors and embedded systems, this project also acts as a foundation for more advanced designs such as processors, pipelined architectures, and FPGA-based computing systems.